ThomasKnobloch/smart-house/README.md

 ## Mock Server

-The server-side is replaced by a static file (mock-server/house.json) that is use on read-only for the initial state.
+The server-side is replaced by a static file (mock-server/house.json) that is used on read-only for the initial state of the application.

 It contains a JSON object organized as follows: